apache/logging-log4j2/src/site/markdown/log4j-jmx-gui.md

 # Log4j JMX GUI

-JMX GUI provides a Swing-based client for remotely editing the log4j configuration and remotely monitoring StatusLogger output.
+[The Apache Log4j JMX GUI](https://github.com/apache/logging-log4j-jmx-gui) is a basic client GUI that can be used to monitor the `StatusLogger` output and to remotely modify the Log4j configuration.

-The JMX GUI can be run as a stand-alone application or as a JConsole plug-in.
+The client GUI can be run as a stand-alone application or as a JConsole plug-in.

-## Requirements

-The JMX GUI is dependent on Log4j 2 Core.
-For more information, see [Runtime Dependencies](runtime-dependencies.html).

-## Usage

-See the [JMX manual](manual/jmx.html#ClientGUI) page for details.